SandhyaEjjigithub/Amazon-Sales-Data-Dashboard/README.md

 │
 └── README.md

+### data/:
-### data/: Contains the processed dataset.
+Contains the processed dataset.

+### notebooks/:
-### notebooks/: Jupyter notebooks used for data cleaning and exploratory data analysis.
+Jupyter notebooks used for data cleaning and exploratory data analysis.

+### PowerBi/:
-### tableau/: Tableau workbook file containing the dashboard.
+PowerBi workbook file containing the dashboard.

 ### images/: Screenshot of the Powerbi dashboard.